The ODL measuring network

 Where do we measure?

-The ODL measuring network comprises 1,800 stationary, self-controlled measuring stations which are spread all over Germany in a basic grid of roughly 20 x 20 km.
-Nuclear installations are surrounded by a much denser grid up to a distance of 100 km from the installations.
+The ODL measuring network comprises 1,800 stationary, self-controlled measuring stations which are spread all over Germany in a basic grid of roughly 15 x 15 kilometers.
+Nuclear installations are surrounded by a much denser grid up to a distance of 100 kilometers from the installations.

 Locations of ODL measuring stations